 In Colorado, rulemaking occurs across a broad range of boards and commissions.
 No two processes are the same and experiences largely depend on the composition and practices of individual boards and agencies.
-With this acknowledgment in mind, respondents were asked to reflect on strengths, challenges and best practices that could potentially be broadly applied.
+With this "

 "Today we are not in a place where it is generally easy to understand what it takes to participate [in rulemaking] but I think that is changing."